-Net sales in fiscal 2022 in the Watch and Accessory Brands segment were \$626.2 million, an increase above the prior year period of \$178.9 million, or 40.0%.
-The increase in net sales was primarily due to the partial recovery from the ongoing COVID-19 pandemic and increased volumes resulting from higher demand with growth in the Company's wholesale customers and in online retail, both in the Company's owned and wholesale customers' e-commerce websites.
-Prior period net sales were negatively impacted by closures and restrictions affecting the stores of the Company's wholesale customers during a portion of the period due to the COVID-19 pandemic.
-Some of these restrictions continued into fiscal 2022.
-There were increases in net sales in both the United States and International locations of the Watch and Accessory Brands segment.
+Net sales in fiscal 2023 in the Watch and Accessory Brands segment were \$640.3 million, an increase above the prior year period of \$14.1 million, or 2.3%.
+The increase in net sales was primarily due to the addition of the Calvin Klein brand, increased volumes resulting from higher demand with growth from the Company's wholesale customers in the International locations and, to a lesser extent, the impact of pricing increases, partially offset by the negative impact of fluctuations in foreign exchange rates, a decrease in online retail and a decrease in the United States locations.